bambalaam-archive/FAMOCO-trial/README.md

 ## TO DO

-- Remove extra images that are gathered
+- Remove extra images that are generated